ProseMirror/website/README.md

 # Prosemirror.net

-These are the sources for https://prosemirror.net
+These are the sources for https://prosemirror.net For The Better Experince

 This currently contains a [front-page](https://prosemirror.net), the [examples](https://prosemirror.net/examples/) (including server-side code to